Mestima/wanda/README.md

 - now you can put Clockmaker's Tools into watch bag
 - now you can put Time Pieces into watch bag
 - now you can configurate mod language at the mod settings
+- now you can use "Wanda's bag" as a server mods filter

 ### ToDo list